 Keyword: Illinois Cannabis Dispensary Consulting

-The deadline to submit for a dispensary license in Illinois is January 2, 2020.
+The deadline to submit for a dispensary license in Illinois will likely be around the end of Q3 or Q4 2020.
 Are you ready?
 This article was written by the dispensary team of Quantum 9 that specialize in the Illinois Dispensary Cannabis Consulting space.
 The article will give you all the most important aspects of the submission process and how to garner the most points.
 Quantum 9 has an incredible background in not only winning licenses but also scoring the highest in the state.
 We took the highest Grower/ Processor scores in Pennsylvania two rounds in a row, and we took the top two highest scores in Arkansas for the vertically integrated licenses.
 Quantum 9 also took fourth in the Maryland Processor licenses as well as other impressive wins.

 Here is a great article we wrote to give you a high-level understanding of the Illinois Adult-Use market.